ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-07-02-thicker-understanding-of-joy.md

 ---
-title: "Joy As An Act of Resistance Against Despair"
+title: "A Thicker Understanding of Joy"
-subtitle: ""
+subtitle: "Learning to think wisely about joy"
 description:
 date: 2024-07-02 00:00:00 -0700
 img: